sel4devkit/sel4devkit-manual/src/src/activity/new_driver/add_driver_worked_example.md

 In order to build the new driver files, we need to add them to the `libubootdrivers/CMakeLists.txt` makefile.

 There are also some U-Boot configuration macros relevant to I<sup>2</sup>C that are needed, which are also set within the makefile.
-In this example, we can use the guidance in the [Library Extension - New Driver](main.md#updating-cmakeliststxt) section, and refer to the `.config` file created during the [Building U-Boot for the MaaXBoard](../../install_and_configure/building_uboot_manually.md) document.
+In this example, we can use the guidance in the [New Driver](../../activity/new_driver/main.md#updating-cmakeliststxt) section, and refer to the `.config` file created during the [Building U-Boot for the MaaXBoard](../../install_and_configure/building_uboot_manually.md) document.
 Using the suggested directory name from that document, the filepath would be: `maaxboard_dockerimage/maaxboard-uboot-build/maaxboard-uboot/uboot-imx/.config`.

 Extracting I2C-related items (e.g. using `grep -i I2C .config`), we would see: